Post- Money Valuation of Startup

 Comparable Companies

-Also known as trading multiples or public companies, a comparable company is a method that is used to evaluate your startup by utilizing the metrics of other similar businesses in the same industry and region.
+Also known as trading multiples approach, a comparable company is a method that is used to evaluate your startup by utilizing the metrics of other similar businesses in the same industry and region.
 This method is operated under the assumption that the businesses similar to your own have relatively same multiples.
 Multiples are the metrics of businesses such as the EBITDA.
 The analyst will compile a list of all the available data about similar companies in the same industry and region.
 They further review them to determine the valuation multiples so that they can compare them to your company.

 Precedent Transactions